alexharris/alexharris.github.io/_posts/2019-04-04-vue-js-url-query-filtering.markdown

 </form>
 {% endhighlight %}

 So now when a page loads, it should be displaying the correct tag filter state based on the query parameter.
 But now what if the user, who has just arrived on the page, wants to change this filter?
-Notice in the snipper above that the select element has a `v-on:change="filteredTag"` property.
-When this field is changed, the filteredTag function gets called.
+Notice in the snippet above that the select element has a `v-on:change="filteredTag"` property.
+When this field is changed, the filteredTag function gets called, which updates the route with the new tag query.

 {% highlight javascript %}
 filteredTag(e) {